December 30, 2009

 Torshi Bademjan - Quick Pickled Eggplant

-5 small eggplant, rinse and dry (you don't need to peel them, just make a long cut on the side of each eggplant)
+-5 small eggplants, rinsed and dried (no need to peel, make a long cut on the side of each)

 Method:

-2. Place 2-3 garlic clove halves in each eggplant with some of the dried herb and spice mixture.
+2. Stuff each eggplant with a few pieces of garlic and some of the dried herb-spice mixture.

-3. In a large heavy bottomed pot, combine 2 cups of vinegar and 1 cup of water over a medium-low heat.
+3. In a large, heavy-bottomed pot, combine 2 cups of vinegar and 1 cup of water.
+Bring to a gentle simmer over medium-low heat.

-5. Let it completely cool before transferring them into clean glass jars.
-Add more vinegar and salt if needed.
+5. Allow them to cool completely, then transfer them to clean glass jars.
+Add more vinegar or salt if needed.

 6. Store in a cool place.
-This pickled eggplant will be ready to eat after 2-3 days.
+Your torshi-e bademjan will be ready to enjoy after 2-3 days.

 Enjoy!